H. P. Lovecraft: Influences

-His interest in weird fiction began in his childhood when his grandfather, who preferred Gothic stories, would tell him stories of his own design.
+His interest in weird fiction began in his childhood when his grandfather, who preferred Gothic stories, told him stories of his own design.
 Lovecraft's childhood home on Angell Street had a large library that contained classical literature, scientific works, and early weird fiction.
 At the age of five, Lovecraft enjoyed reading One Thousand and One Nights, and was reading Nathaniel Hawthorne a year later.
 He was also influenced by the travel literature of John Mandeville and Marco Polo.
 This led to his discovery of gaps in then-contemporary science, which prevented Lovecraft from committing suicide in response to the death of his grandfather and his family's declining financial situation during his adolescence.
-These travelogues may have also had an influence on how Lovecraft's later works describe their characters and locations.
+These travelogues may have also influenced how Lovecraft's later works describe their characters and locations.
 For example, there is a resemblance between the powers of the Tibetan enchanters in The Travels of Marco Polo and the powers unleashed on Sentinel Hill in "The Dunwich Horror".

 One of Lovecraft's most significant literary influences was Edgar Allan Poe, whom he described as his "God of Fiction".
 Poe's fiction was introduced to Lovecraft when the latter was eight years old.
 His earlier works were significantly influenced by Poe's prose and writing style.
 He also made extensive use of Poe's unity of effect in his fiction.
 Furthermore, At the Mountains of Madness directly quotes Poe and was influenced by The Narrative of Arthur Gordon Pym of Nantucket.
 One of the main themes of the two stories is to discuss the unreliable nature of language as a method of expressing meaning.
 In 1919, Lovecraft's discovery of the stories of Lord Dunsany moved his writing in a new direction, resulting in a series of fantasies.
 Throughout his life, Lovecraft referred to Dunsany as the author who had the greatest impact on his literary career.
 The initial result of this influence was the Dream Cycle, a series of fantasies that originally take place in prehistory, but later shift to a dreamworld setting.
 By 1930, Lovecraft decided that he would no longer write Dunsanian fantasies, arguing that the style did not come naturally to him.
 Additionally, he also read and cited Arthur Machen and Algernon Blackwood as influences in the 1920s.